-The stormwater service deals with roof and surface water that comes from rainfall, snowmelt or your garden hose.
+The storm sewer deals with roof and surface water that comes from rainfall or snowmelt.
 Sloped lawns and driveways direct water from the roof and the ground to the street or the back lane, where catch basins are located.
 The catch basins are connected to large underground stormwater pipes (See Figure 1).

 Water that seeps through the ground is collected by weeping tile located at the bottom of your home's foundation.
-Weeping tile is either connected to a sump pump, which sends excess water up to the surface, or to the sanitary service pipe under your basement floor (See Figure 1).
+Weeping tile is either connected to a sump pump, which sends excess water up to the surface, or to a sewer pipe under your basement floor (See Figure 1).

-In some older Edmonton neighbourhoods, homes have a separate stormwater pipe.
+In some Edmonton neighbourhoods, homes have a separate storm service.
 In these homes, roof downspouts go into the ground and connect to the pipe.
 This pipe sends the water to a larger stormwater pipe located under the street or the back lane (See Figure 2).

-Downspouts may still be connected to a home's sanitary service pipe in neighbourhoods with a combined sewer service.
-This type of connection has not been allowed in the City of Edmonton since 1988 (See Figure 3).
+\Downspouts may still be connected to a home's sanitary service pipe in neighbourhoods with a combined sewer service, however this type of connection has not been allowed in the City of Edmonton since 1988 (See Figures 1 and 3).